finnpedersenkazes/NAV_Object_Splitter/README.md

 ## Full Size Example

-To illustrate the potential of this tool, I made this GitHub repository that compares all released Cumulative Updates for NAV 2018.
-The Danish version.
+To illustrate the potential of this tool, I made this GitHub repository that compares all released Cumulative Updates for the Danish version of Microsoft Dynamics NAV 2018.

 [Compare of all Released Cumulative Updates for Microsoft Dynamics NAV 2018](https://github.com/finnpedersenkazes/Cumulative-Updates-for-Microsoft-Dynamics-NAV-2018-DK)